ender8848/HavardX-cs50-problem-set-solutions/README.md

 https://cs50.harvard.edu/

-As a major-changer from Chemistry to CS, I am going to familiar myself with C and other programming laguages and terminologies in CS, and most importantly I will give my solutions to cs50 problem sets.
+As a major-changer from Chemistry to CS, I am going to familiar myself with C and other programming laguages and terminologies in CS, and most importantly I will share my solutions to cs50 problem sets.

 Welcome and feel free to share any questions, concerns and comments for my code!